Located on the city’s Old Town Square, the Prague Astronomical Clock is the oldest operating astronomical clock in the world

 Passengers with wheelchairs can take a seat in a car designed for them on these trains.
 Here you can find a space with a table by the window, and you can also charge the batteries from the nearby sockets.
 Of course, the toilet is barrier-free, too!

-Every train running from the capital of Hungary to Prague has a dining car where passengers are awaited with a renewed menu and enhanced quality.
-Sweet-toothed are welcome, too, as Kaiserschmarren and gerbeauds can be picked besides the classic catering dishes!
+On the train passengers are awaited with a renewed menu and enhanced quality.
+Sweet-toothed travelers are welcome, too, as Kaiserschmarren and Gerbeaud can be picked besides the classic catering dishes!
+If you’re planning your time for lunch, the onboard dining car offers a convenient option during the trip.

 Pro tip: You can take some Hungarian snacks with you on the train, for example from the Central Market Hall.